 1. Discover the Ancient Minoan Civilization

 But not only the Minoans!
-On the island it’s possible to discover ruins dating back to the Hellenistic and Roman periods, to the Byzantine rule, the Venetians, and the Ottoman occupation, to name a few.
+The island has a very rich history.
+It’s possible to discover ruins dating back to the Hellenistic and Roman periods, to the Byzantine rule, the Venetians, and the Ottoman occupation, to name a few.

 2. Swim on the Southern Coast of Crete

-Some of the most beautiful beaches of Crete are located on the southern coast of the island, bathed by the pristine waters of the Libyan sea.
+Some of the most beautiful beaches of Crete are located on the southern coast of the island, bathed by the pristine waters of the Libyan Sea.

 3. Marvel at the Beautiful Cretan Monasteries

 Some of these historic monasteries are tucked away in the mountainous landscape of the island, often hard to reach and sheltered within a perimeter of thick fortified walls.

 4. Sail to the Islands Off the Coast of Crete

-On the southern coast, Koufonisi and Chrissi are two uninhabited islands where you can spend a wonderful day swimming in some beautiful shores bathed by the Mediterranean Sea.
+On the southern coast, the small island of Koufonisi and Chrissi are two uninhabited islands where you can spend a wonderful day swimming on some beautiful shores bathed by the Mediterranean Sea.

 Further south, the somewhat bigger Gavdos Island is a unique place to visit.
 Gavdos belongs to the region of Chania and it’s Europe’s southernmost point, closer to Africa than to mainland Greece.